-Your premature baby is home at last and now it's up to you to make sure he's fed, warm, washed and happy...
-Not to mention getting him to sleep at night!
+Your premature baby is home at last and now it's up to you to make sure they're fed, warm, washed and happy...
+Not to mention getting them to sleep at night!

 In many ways, caring for your premature baby at home may not be so different from how you had imagined life with a new baby.
-You will have plenty of time to cuddle and play with him and watch him respond to everyday things he won't have experienced in the baby unit - a breeze, sunlight, the smell of a flower or your dinner in the oven.
+You will have plenty of time to cuddle and play with them and watch them respond to everyday things they won't have experienced in the baby unit - a breeze, sunlight, the smell of a flower or your dinner in the oven.